Dover Air Force Base in Kent County, Delaware — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Air & Space • War, Cold.
 A significant historical year for this entry is 1981.

 Location.
 39° 7.035′ N, 75° 27.385′ W. Marker is in Dover, Delaware, in Kent County.
-Marker is on Heritage Road, half a mile east of Bayside Drive (Delaware Route 9), on the left when traveling east.
+It is in Dover Air Force Base.
+It is on Heritage Road half a mile east of Bayside Drive (Delaware Route 9), on the left when traveling east.
 Located at Air Mobility Command Museum.
 Touch for map.
 Marker is at or near this postal address: 1301 Heritage Rd, Dover AFB DE 19902, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-C-5A (here, next to this marker); LGM-30 (within shouting distance of this marker); C-45G (within shouting distance of this marker); C-60 (within shouting distance of this marker); KC-135E (within shouting distance of this marker); U-3A (within shouting distance of this marker); C-5 (within shouting distance of this marker); KC-97L (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: C-5A (here, next to this marker); A-10C (a few steps from this marker); LGM-30 (within shouting distance of this marker); C-45G (within shouting distance of this marker); C-60 (within shouting distance of this marker); KC-135E (within shouting distance of this marker); U-3A (within shouting distance of this marker); C-5 (within shouting distance of this marker).
 Touch for a list and map of all markers in Dover.

 Credits.
-This page was last revised on April 22, 2024.
+This page was last revised on June 22, 2024.
 It was originally submitted on April 20, 2024, by Pete Skillman of Townsend, Delaware.
-This page has been viewed 54 times since then.
+This page has been viewed 230 times since then and 12 times this year.
 Photos: 1, 2. submitted on April 20, 2024, by Pete Skillman of Townsend, Delaware. • Bill Pfingsten was the editor who published this page.